resovepant8/General-Grants-Program/new.md

 The redeem module converts the anonymized token back to its original form.
 The redeem module also needs to invoke a zero-knowledge proof functionality to prove that the user initiating the redeem module knows the secret key of the corresponding Raze account and the redeemed amount is smaller than the Raze account balance.

 To sum up, we use public-key homomorphic encryption to ensure the balance and transactional amount confidentiality and invoke the "one-out-of-many" proof to hide the sender and receiver identities, and some other zero-knowledge proof schemes to guarantee the payment consistency.
-The raze network can be viewed as a pool of boiling water, where each water molecule interacts with each other in a chaotic and vibrant fashion.
+The Raze Network can be viewed as a pool of boiling water, where each water molecule interacts with each other in a chaotic and vibrant fashion.
 Whenever a user deposits a certain amount of token through invoking the mint module, the token would be like a water molecule dropping into this pool of boiling water, it is no longer traceable.

 To facilitate the DeFi functionality, we have two additional modules: lock and unlock.
 The lock module would allow an account owner to lock the account while the unlock module allows the account owner to unlock the account.